 CLGBTC facilitates communication among gay, lesbian, bisexual and transgender graduate students in psychology by providing forums to discuss common issues.
 CLGBTC also helps to educate psychologists, faculty and students of the concerns and needs of LGBT students.
 Members of CLGBTC help identify issues of importance for LGBT students and assist with the development of APAGS resources, programs, and initiatives to promote the interests and needs of LGBT students.

-CEMA represents and advocates for the perspectives and concerns of ethnic minority graduate students within the discipline of psychology.
-APAGS-CEMA members (referred to as Regional Diversity Coordinators) are asked to monitor and oversee cultural diversity initiatives and activities in assigned geographic regions.
-APAGS-CEMA member's assist with the development of special programs, resources and initiatives to promote the interests and needs of ethnic minority students, as well as training in competencies related to research and practice with ethnic minority individuals.
+CARED represents and advocates for the perspectives and concerns of ethnic minority graduate students within the discipline of psychology.
+APAGS-CARED members (referred to as regional diversity coordinators) are asked to monitor and oversee cultural diversity initiatives and activities in assigned geographic regions.
+APAGS-CARED member's assist with the development of special programs, resources and initiatives to promote the interests and needs of ethnic minority students, as well as training in competencies related to research and practice with ethnic minority individuals.

 APAGS Science Committee